Training course in Salzburg from July 9-15, Austria

 About the project

 The aim of the project was to bring science behind new technologies closer to public, and thus popularise it, through media.
-During week-long training course (seminars, workshops, study visits), the participants gained insight into diverse topic – augmented/virtual reality, robotics/artificial intelligence, but also nuclear fission and fusion, space missions etc. They will be able to report on those topics in simpler, but still accurate, way.
-The participants will also explore new technologies used in media (e.g. 4K video, 360 video).
-They will create reportages published on the project’s website and in an Orange Magazine e-book later.
-There will be also second training in Graz at the end of November 2018 along with the European Youth Award Festival.
+During week-long training course (seminars, workshops, study visits), the participants gained insight into diverse topic – augmented/virtual reality, robotics/artificial intelligence, but also nuclear fission and fusion, space missions etc. They were thaught how to report on those topics in simpler, but still accurate, way.
+The participants exploree new technologies used in media (e.g. 4K video, 360 video).
+They created reportages published on the project’s and EYA website and in an Orange Magazine e-book.
+Check out the program here.
+The second training will be in Graz at the end of November 2018 along with the European Youth Award Festival.

 Participants of the youth exchange….